 Going downward through the center, just below Jesus is the Holy Spirit with the rays of grace.
 There is a cross and four rivers where the sheep, which represent the faithful, come as a source of life.

 This cross is different from what we normally see because it is made of compartments with stones, gems, inside.
 This is called a Croce Gemmata, or a gemmed/stoned cross.
 It would have been such a reliquary of the true cross which St. Helena brought back from Jerusalem during the time of Emperor Constantine.
 During Lent, we veil the cross with purple cloth due to its beauty and glory.
 Since, on Passion Friday through Holy Saturday, Jesus is dead and hidden from us, we also hide the glory of the cross during the time of sacrifice.

-Resource: our Virtual Pilgrimage to the Lateran Basilica (coming soon to YouTube)
+Resource: our Virtual Pilgrimage to the Lateran Basilica (watch on YouTube here)